Main Menu » Cells » Structures » Membranes » Membranes 6

 Membranes

-Movement of materials across the plasma membrane occurs by: (1) simple diffusion for lipid soluble and small uncharged molecules; (2) active or passive transport via membrane transport proteins; and (3) vesicular transport (endocytosis and exocytosis), which requires readily observable morphological changes in the membrane.
-Capillary wall 40,000x
+The plasma membrane forms a semipermeable barrier between the cytoplasm and the exterior of the cell.
+Movement of materials across the plasma membrane can occur by: (1) simple diffusion for lipid soluble and small uncharged molecules; (2) active or passive transport via membrane transport proteins; and (3) vesicular transport (endocytosis and exocytosis), which involves the fusion and formation of small vesicles at the membrane (seen here).
+Capillary endothelial cell 40,000x

 - Basal lamina